Uber5/carbon-formbuilder/src/components/AutoLocation/AutoLocation.md

 - `formatted_address`: A string with the formatted address, for display purposes.
 - `lat` and `lng`: Latitude and longitude of the address

+:warning: TODO: Currently experimenting with not passing the key in the way described here.

 In the code snippet below, replace the key with your own key for testing.
 The key below is probably disabled.

 In the field config, `searchOptions` can be used to e.g. limit locations to a country.